Ukrainian president: Burial site contains torture victims

 Izium resident Sergei Gorodko said that among the hundreds buried in individual graves were dozens of adults and children killed in a Russian airstrike on an apartment building, some of whom he pulled out of rubble “with my own hands.”

 Izium was a key supply hub for Russian forces until they withdrew in recent days.
-Izium city councilor Maksym Strelnikov told reporters that hundreds of people had died during the fighting and after Russia seized the town in March.
+Izium city council member Maksym Strelnikov told reporters that hundreds of people had died during the fighting and after Russia seized the town in March.
 Many couldn’t be properly buried, he said.

 His claims could not be immediately verified, but similar scenes have played out in other cities Russian forces captured, including Mariupol.